 Scratch (scratched slightly distressed appearance, not shiny)

 It costs £250 in total for you as a couple to have individual ring making tuition.
 This will include a step by step process showing you exactly how to make your rings.
 You will be shown each step and carefully supervised, so that you will make your very own wedding rings.

 You can choose if you'd like to be photographed during the day, and you have the option for photographs to be sent to you after the workshop as a lasting reminder of your day.

 The cost of the raw materials (gold of your choice) is not included in this and will be an additional cost.
 The price of your materials will depend on the precious metals you choose and the dimensions.
-I will provide you with an approximate cost once you choose your metals.
+I will provide you with approximate costs once you choose your metals.
 Please note that your metal may cost more or less than the quote; the costs of precious metals goes up and down according to the financial markets.

 This is rough price guide for you.
-I will discuss material costs and options with you via Skype, or telephone and confirm all the details using email before you make your booking.
+I will discuss material costs and options with you via Skype, telephone or email and confirm all the details using email before you make your final booking.

-Once I have all the details of the rings you'd like to make, I will get you a more accurate quote for your choice.
+Once I have all the details of the rings you'd like to make, I will get you a more accurate quote for your choices.
 The prices below are for guidance only.